jcostom/vibinator/README.md

 Check out the example docker-compose file for how you should be launching this thing.
 Environment variables, with their default values follow:

-* IFTTTKEY: your webhook key value from IFTTT
+* CHATID: your Telegram Chat ID
-* IFTTTWEBHOOK: your webhook name from IFTTT
+* MYTOKEN: your Telegram Bot Token
 * TZ: Your Time Zone, default is America/New_York*
 * INTERVAL: your polling interval, default is 120s (internally, this is carved into 4 slices)
 * SENSOR_PIN: which GPIO pin you're using for the sensor, default is pin 14
 * AVG_THRESHOLD: above this value, you declare the dryer as being "on", used to prevent false positives if you're in a "noisy" environment.
 Default is 0.2
 * LOGALL: logs more data during monitoring - useful for debugging monitor intervals and threshold levels, default is False.
 Set to True if you want more logs.
 Don't leave this on forever if you use a Pi with a flash card, as flash cards have a finite number of write ops.

-Only IFTTTKEY and IFTTTWEBHOOK are required, the rest have sane defaults.
+Only CHATID and MYTOKEN are required, the rest have sane defaults.

 You should map the /dev/gpiomem device into the container as well.
 I believe you can also do a volume mount of /sys:/sys, but I wouldn't advise that for security reasons.
 Similarly, you could invoke the container as priviliged, but again, I wouldn't do that for security reasons.